 With that being said, getting a private disability income insurance should be on top of your to-do list because life is unpredictable but your income shouldn’t be.

-n five states, companies are required to provide their employees with disability insurance coverage that includes benefits for accidents or illnesses sustained outside of the workplace.
+Only 5 states in the U.S. require companies to provide their employees with disability insurance coverage that includes benefits for accidents or illnesses sustained outside of the workplace.
 Unfortunately, Idaho isn’t among these states.
 The only automatic coverage that Idahoans have addresses occupational illnesses or injuries (Workers Compensation) or ailments that last for one year or longer (Social Security).

 If you’re applying for Social Security Disability Benefits in the state, the Idaho Disability Determination Services (DDS) handles the medical assessment of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) disability claims for the Social Security Administration (SSA).
 However, it’s very typical for initial claims to be rejected.
 In fact 35% of applicants are rejected in the initial application process.

 As a result, if you don't have enough money to cover six months of missed pay due to an off-the-job accident, sickness, or pregnancy, you might want to take proactive efforts to secure your income such as applying for private disability insurance policies.